View Current

 3. A fall arrest system.

-4. Install barriers or edge protection around the excavation site to prevent falls.
+4. To prevent falls, barriers or edge protection should be installed around the excavation site.

 5. Keep materials, tools, and equipment at least 1 meter from the edge of the trench.

-6. A safe work methods statement must be prepared for works where there is a risk of falls 2 metres or more and/or where the trench is more than 1.5 meters in depth.
+6. A safe work methods statement must be prepared for works with a risk of falls 2 meters or more and/or where the trench is more than 1.5 meters deep.

 Atmospheric Testing

-(26) Conduct atmospheric testing in trenches deeper than 1.5 meters where there is a risk of harmful atmospheres.
+(23) Conduct atmospheric testing in trenches deeper than 1.5 meters with a risk of harmful atmospheres.

-(28) Air monitoring must be implemented it is not certain if the airborne concentration of a substance or mixture exceeds the relevant exposure standards in the area of excavation, or monitoring is necessary to identify whether there is a risk to workers’ health.
+(25) Air monitoring must be implemented if the airborne concentration of a substance or mixture exceeds the relevant exposure standards in the excavation area, or monitoring is necessary to identify whether there is a risk to workers' health.

 Water Management